salaboy/from-monolith-to-k8s/workshop.md

 # From Monolith to K8s - Workshop

-During this workshop you will deploy a Cloud-Native application, inspect it, change its configuration to use different services and play around with it to get familiar with Kubernetes and Cloud-Native tools that can help you to be more effective in your cloud journey.
+During this workshop you will deploy a Cloud-Native application, inspect it and change its configuration to use different services.
+Plus you'll play around with some Kubernetes and Cloud-Native tools that can help you to be more effective on your cloud journey.

-During this workshop you will be using GKE (Managed Kubernetes Engine inside Google Cloud) to deploy a complex application composed by multiple services.
-But none of the applications or tools used are tied in any way to Google infrastructure, meaning that you can run these steps in any other Kubernetes provider, as well as in an On-Prem Kubernetes installation.
+During this workshop you will be using GKE (Managed Kubernetes Engine inside Google Cloud) to deploy a complex application composed of multiple services.
+But none of the applications or tools used are tied in any way to Google infrastructure, meaning that you can run these steps in any Kubernetes provider, as well as in an On-Prem Kubernetes installation.

-The main goal of the workshop is to guide you step by step to work with an application that you don't know but that will run on a real infrastructure (in contrast to run software in your own laptops).
-Due the time constraints, the workshop is focused on getting things up and running, but it opens the door for a lot of extensions and experimentation, that we encourage.
-You can find more instructions to try all over the workshop under the sections labelled with **Extras**.
-For beginers and for people who wants to finish the workshop on time we recommend to leave the extras for later.
-We highly encourage you to check the [Next Steps](#next-steps) section at the end of this document if you are interested in going deeper into how this application is working, how different tools are being used under the hood and other possible tools that can be integrated with this application.
+The main goal is to guide you, step-by-step, to work with an application that will run on a real infrastructure (in contrast to running software on your own laptops).
+Due the time constraints, the workshop is focused on getting things up and running, but it opens the door for a lot of extensions and experimentation, which we encourage.
+You can find more instructions to step through under the sections labelled with **Extras**.
+For beginers and people who want to finish the workshop on time, we recommend leaving the extras for later.
+We highly encourage you to check the [Next Steps](#next-steps) section at the end of this document if you are interested in going deeper into how this application works, how different tools are being used under the hood and other possible tools that can be integrated.

 This workshop is divided into the following sections:
 - [Creating accounts and Clusters](#creating-accounts-and-clusters) to run our applications